sergio11/tvnexa_architecture/README.md

 As follow, I include some images that help us to understand the performance of each part of system

+### PhpMyAdmin

+All information is stored in the MariaDB Galera Cluster, the information is replicated between several nodes, read-only operations are served by the group of reading nodes that receive the information from the master group.

+The relational model ensures the integrity of the stored data.

+With the PhpMyAdmin tool as you can see below it is possible to manipulate and manage the different tables and their content

 ![picture](doc/images/picture_1.PNG)

+### HAProxy in TVNexa: MariaDB Galera Cluster and Microservices API

+In the context of the MariaDB Galera cluster, HAProxy plays a central role as a load balancer.
+Its primary function is to evenly distribute read and write requests among the cluster nodes, enhancing scalability and availability.
+It provides a fault-tolerance layer by directing traffic to healthy nodes, ensuring uninterrupted operation even in failure scenarios.

+In the microservices API infrastructure, HAProxy serves a similar load-balancing role.
+It distributes client requests across multiple instances of microservices, optimizing performance and enabling horizontal scalability.
+Its presence contributes to the resilience of the API, ensuring an efficient and robust experience for end-users.

 ![picture](doc/images/picture_2.PNG)

+### Postman in TVNexa: API Development and Testing

+Postman plays a crucial role in TVNexa's development and testing processes.
+It serves as a comprehensive API development environment, allowing developers to design, test, and document APIs seamlessly.
+Postman simplifies the creation of API requests, enabling quick testing of different endpoints and ensuring their functionality.

+Additionally, Postman supports the automated testing of APIs, providing a platform for creating and running test suites.
+This ensures that TVNexa's APIs meet the expected standards and behave consistently across various scenarios.
+As a collaborative tool, Postman enhances the efficiency of the development team by facilitating communication, sharing API specifications, and streamlining the testing and debugging processes.

 ![picture](doc/images/picture_3.PNG)
 ![picture](doc/images/picture_4.PNG)